Americans among most dissatisfied, want overhaul in politics, economy, health sector

 Despite a large number of Americans calling for political changes, not many are hopeful

-Americans are among the most dissatisfied with their government, according to a new survey of advanced countries by Pew Research Centre survey.
+Americans are among the most dissatisfied with their government, according to a new survey of advanced countries by the Pew Research Centre.

 The survey, which was conducted across 17 advanced economies in February 2021, comes as countries across the world grapple with the Covid pandemic, and shows the impact of the coronavirus crisis on attitudes toward democracy and social reform.